nishantsanap/Video_Summarization_Project/README.md

 The **Video Summarization Platform** using Python Flask is a comprehensive web app designed to summarize Marathi and English videos while providing summaries in **Hindi**, **Marathi**, and **English** languages.
 Leveraging machine learning and natural language processing (NLP) techniques, this platform offers a sophisticated solution for efficiently extracting key information from videos.

+## Repositories
+This project is divided into two separate repositories for better security and organization:

+Backend Code (Private Repository):

+The backend code, which handles video processing, speech recognition, and summary generation, is maintained in a private repository.
+Repository Link: Private Backend Repository (Access restricted).
+Frontend Code (Public Repository):

+This repository contains the frontend code, providing the user interface for video uploads, summary viewing, and file downloads.

 ## Features

 - **Video Upload and Processing:** Upload video files, and the platform will convert them into text (speech recognition) and generate a summary.